DFE-Digital/get-into-teaching-app/app/views/content/funding-your-training.md

 Contact the education authority if you live in the Channel Islands ([Jersey](https://www.gov.je/Working/Careers/16To19YearOlds/EnteringHigherEducation/FinancingHigherEducationCourses/FundingDegreeProfessionalQualifications/Pages/index.aspx) and [Guernsey](https://www.gov.gg/article/152744/Policies)) or on the [Isle of Man](https://www.gov.im/student-grants).

-If you're a non-UK citizen, you are unlikely to get help funding your training – although there are some exceptions.
+If you’re not a UK citizen, you are unlikely to get help funding your training unless you have permission to live permanently in the UK, for example under the EU Settlement Scheme.

-<a class="button" href ="/train-to-teach-in-england-as-an-international-student">Learn more about training to teach as a non-UK citizen</a>
+<a class="button" href ="/train-to-teach-in-england-as-an-international-student">Learn more about the full eligibility requirements for funding as a non-UK citizen.</a>